Alvis1986/MiningPoolMiner/README.md

 - CCminerLyraZ
 - CCminerLyra2RE2

-This is not a fault of MultiPoolMiner and nothing can be done on our end.
+This is not a fault of MiningPoolMiner and nothing can be done on our end.
 Please raise an issue on their respective github pages.
 See FAQ#2 on how to exclude these if you wish to do so.

 ## FREQUENTLY ASKED QUESTIONS

 ###### Q1.
-How do I start using MultiPoolMiner?
+How do I start using MingPoolMiner?
 ###### A1.
 The 'start.bat' file is an example that shows how to run the script without prompting for a username.
 Amend it with your username/address/workername and other relevant details such as region.
 Ensure it is run as Administrator to prevent errors.

 ###### Q2.
 A miner crashes my computer or does not work correctly.
 I want to exclude it from mining/benchmarking.
 What should I do?